-GMV is an innovation agency for the creative, cultural, digital and public sectors, advising on creating new products, services and experiences, and developing their underpinning business models; generating new revenues, reaching new users and creating organisational capability to deliver successfully; and public and private funding for innovative service development.
+Golant Media Ventures (GMV) is an innovation agency for the creative, cultural, digital and public sectors, advising on creating new products, services and experiences, and developing their underpinning business models; generating new revenues, reaching new users and creating organisational capability to deliver successfully; and public and private funding for innovative service development.
+GMV merged with The Audience Agency on the 1st August 2018 - read more here.

 With over fifteen years’ experience, Nina worked previously for ITV, the BBC, the Stephen Sondheim Society and the University of Nottingham – working on everything from rights clearance to finance.